We have test results for more than 35 home espresso machines – manual, semi-automatic and capsule – priced from $70 to $2499.

 # Newly tested models.

 Defect details: Movement of the milk-frothing wand may cause abrasion of wiring inside the machine, resulting in failure of insulation.
-This gives rise to the risk of electric shock.
+This may cause electric shock.

 How we test

-Our tester, Peter Horvath, scores each of the coffee machines
+Our tester Peter Horvath scores each of the coffee machines on the following:

 - Taste (rated in a blind taste test by three coffee experts).
 Peter uses a premium coffee for our taste test.